-Commissioned by: European Commission-Framework Programme
+Commissioned by: European Commission, Framework Programme

 Study by: Austrian Institute of Economic Research – Oceanic Platform of the Canary Islands